IFRCGo/go-frontend/README.md

 ```
 This will package the app and place all the contents in the `build` directory.
 The app can then be run by any web server.

+## Managing SVG Icons

+For icons, we use [`collecticons-processor`](https://github.com/developmentseed/collecticons-processor) to build a custom font, which is then used on the frontend via CSS classes.

+To add an icon:

+ - Create an SVG file for your icon
+ - Add the SVG file to `src/assets/icons/collecticons/`
+ - Run `yarn run collecticons` to rebuild the icon font and re-generate the _collecticons.scss file, found in `src/styles/core/`.
+NOTE: Do NOT update this file by hand.
+ - Use the added class in your React Markup to add the icon - this class name will be `collecticons-` + your SVG filename, so if your file was called `my-icon.svg`, the className to use will be `collecticons-my-icon`.
+Refer to existing code for usage examples.